adelheidsoftware/adelheid-website-11ty/src/index.md

 sitemapChangefreq: daily
 ---

-# Welcome to Adelheid Software!
+# {{ site.name }}

-We are an indie studio that develops games and game-related software solutions.
+{{ company.legalName }} is an indie studio that develops games and game-related software solutions.
+You can check out our games and software via the site navigation.
 We also have a technical blog where we talk about our experiences and share our knowledge and expertise.

-Check out the other sections of our website, including our games and software.
-There's not too much there right now, but we'll expand it over time!